Two Datasets Are Better Than One: Method of Double Moments for 3-D Reconstruction in Cryo-EM: Introduction

 While this advantage is illustrated here within the method-of-moments framework, the underlying principle is more general.
 We anticipate that maximum likelihood and Bayesian inference approaches to cryo-EM reconstruction can also benefit from specifying separate orientation-distribution priors for each dataset, rather than merging all images into a single dataset under a prior that is typically assumed to be isotropic.
 Moreover, this concept may extend beyond cryo-EM to other imaging modalities, such as X-ray Free Electron Lasers (XFEL) \cite{von2018structure, zhao2024structure}, or even to multimodal reconstruction scenarios, for example, those that combine anisotropic cryo-EM with isotropic XFEL data, or integrate cryo-EM with Small-Angle X-ray Scattering (SAXS) data \cite{kim2017cross,lyu2019cross}.

 The remainder of this paper is organized as follows.
 Section~\ref{sec:notation} introduces the notation used throughout the paper.
 Section~\ref{sec:image_formation} describes the image formation model considered in cryo-EM, and Section~\ref{sec:existing_methods} reviews related work.
 Section~\ref{sec:setup} details the assumptions and conventions adopted in this study and precisely states the main reconstruction problem.
 Section~\ref{sec:algorithm} introduces the proposed algorithm for solving the problem.
 In particular, Section~\ref{sec:numerics} provides numerical experiments showing the effectiveness of the method.
 Section~\ref{sec:uniqueness} proves that the problem admits a unique solution.
+Section~\ref{sec:stability} establishes the stability of the corresponding Cholesky decomposition under potentially non-uniform viewing distributions of the first dataset.
 Finally, Section~\ref{sec:conclusion} concludes the paper.
 The code implementing the proposed algorithm is available at \href{https://github.com/oscarmickelin/modm}{https://github.com/oscarmickelin/modm}.